4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 The Shot: If you have a drone, this is the ultimate.
 Lay 3 smoke bombs in a triangle pattern below.
 The bird's-eye view captures the smoke clouds forming a massive patriotic carpet of color.

 Why It Works: No one expects to see smoke from above.
-The circular spreading pattern of smoke from overhead is mesmerizing.
+The circular spreading pattern from overhead is mesmerizing.
+The longer-burning WP40 shines here — you need the cloud to hold while you reposition the drone.

 9. The Reveal Shot (Gender, Pregnancy, Military Homecoming)

-Products: Use Gender Reveal Smoke Bombs in pink or blue alongside red and white for the patriotic element.
+Products: Use gender reveal smoke bombs in pink or blue alongside red and white for the patriotic element.
+The discreetly labeled gender reveal WP40 keeps the color a secret right up to the pull.

 The Shot: Subject sits on the tailgate of a truck or leans against a car.
 Red, white, and blue smoke rises from behind the vehicle.

-Why It Works: Trucks + July 4th is an American aesthetic.
+Why It Works: Trucks and July 4th are an American aesthetic.
 The hard lines of the vehicle contrast perfectly with the soft, billowing smoke.
+For more on this look, see our car photography smoke guide.

 Settings: f/4, 1/500s, ISO 200.